 In the US, it is estimated that approximately 19% of all adults have a diagnosable mental illness.
-Clinic-based services for mental health may fall short of meeting patient needs for many reasons including limited hours, difficulty accessing care and cost.
-In the first randomized controlled trial of its kind, a research team investigated the impact of a texting intervention as an add-on to a mental health treatment program versus one without texting.
+Clinic-based services for mental health may fall short of meeting patient needs for many reasons including limited hours, difficulty accessing care, and cost.
+In the first randomised controlled trial of its kind, a research team investigated the impact of a texting intervention as an add-on to a mental health treatment programme versus one without texting.
 A text-messaging-based intervention can be a safe, clinically promising and feasible tool to augment care for people with serious mental illness, according to a new study published in Psychiatric Services.

-Ninety-one per cent of participants found the text-messaging acceptable, 94% indicated that it made them feel better and 87% said they would recommend it to a friend.
+Ninety-one per cent of participants found the text messaging acceptable, 94% indicated that it made them feel better and 87% said they would recommend it to a friend.

-‘This study is very exciting because we saw real improvement in those who utilized the text messaging-based intervention on top of normal care.
+‘This study is very exciting because we saw real improvement in those who utilised the text messaging-based intervention on top of normal care.
 This was true for individuals with some of the most serious forms of mental illness,’ explained co-author, William Hudenko, a research assistant professor in the department of psychological and brain sciences at Dartmouth, and an adjunct assistant professor of clinical psychology in Dartmouth’s Geisel School of Medicine.
 ‘The results are promising, and we anticipate that people with less severe psychopathology may even do better with this type of mobile intervention.’

 With the COVID-19 pandemic, many people’s schedules have been upended, which may prevent individuals with mental illness from having routine access to a therapist, such as parents who have children at home.
-“Texting can help bridge this gap, by providing a means for mental health services to be continuously delivered.
-Text-messaging psychotherapy is an excellent match for the current environment, as it provides asynchronous contact with a mental health therapist while increasing the amount of contact that an individual can have,” explained Hudenko.
+‘Texting can help bridge this gap, by providing a means for mental health services to be continuously delivered.
+Text messaging psychotherapy is an excellent match for the current environment, as it provides asynchronous contact with a mental health therapist while increasing the amount of contact that an individual can have,’ explained Hudenko.

-For the study, the research team examined the impact of text messaging as an add-on to an assertive community treatment program versus the latter alone.
-Through an assertive community treatment program, those with serious mental illness have a designated team who helps them with life skills, such as finding a job and housing, managing medications, as well as providing daily, in-person clinic-based services.
+For the study, the research team examined the impact of text messaging as an add-on to an assertive community treatment programme versus the latter alone.
+Through an assertive community treatment programme, those with serious mental illness have a designated team who helps them with life skills, such as finding a job and housing, managing medications, as well as providing daily, in-person clinic-based services.
 People with serious mental illness are likely though to experience symptoms each day for which they may need additional therapy.
 The study was a three-month pilot, which was assessor blind.
-There were 49 participants: 62% had schizophrenia/schizoaffective disorder, 24% had bipolar disorder and 14% had depression.
+There were 49 participants: 62% had schizophrenia/schizoaffective disorder, 24% had bipolar disorder, and 14% had depression.
 Assessments were conducted at baseline, post-trial (three months later) and during a follow-up six months later.

 The results demonstrated that 95% initiated the intervention and texted 69% of possible days with an average of four texts per day.
 On average, participants sent roughly 165 or more text messages and received 158 or more messages.
 The intervention was found to be safe, as there were zero adverse events reported.